MicrosoftDocs/win32-pr.pt-br/desktop-src/wpd_sdk/iportabledevicevaluescollection-removeat.md

 ## <a name="remarks"></a>Comentários

-Você deve especificar um índice com base em zero.
+Você deve especificar um índice baseado em zero.

 ## <a name="requirements"></a>Requisitos